jetbrains-academy/keddit/Keddit/Properties and Fields/task.md

-Just type the "backStackEntryCount", you can invoke this property of the `supportFragmentManager` without calling any methods explicitly.
+<div class='hint'>Just type the "backStackEntryCount", you can invoke this property of the `supportFragmentManager` without calling any methods explicitly.</div>